10 Best Things to Do on Moʻorea, French Polynesia

 One of my favorite things about booking through Viator is the reserve-now-and-pay-later option.
 As long as you’re booking more than three days in advance, you have the option to book ahead and cancel in the future if you change your mind.

 That is a big MAYBE!
-Even thought Moʻorea is considerably smaller than Tahiti, most distances around the island are not walkable.
+Even though Moʻorea is considerably smaller than Tahiti, most distances around the island are not walkable.

 Therefore, if you’re looking to maximize your time on Moʻorea, I recommend booking a rental car, while considering the cheaper e-bike option below for shorter distances.